jailop/starter/README.md

 starter runner.yaml
 ```

-Each process is assigned a number, starting in 1.
+Each process is assigned a number, starting at 1.
 Pressing the number key allows you to stop and restart each process.
+Use up and down arrow keys to scroll throught the output of each process.

 To quit, press `q`.